Setup with Locally Built Weaver Components

 Corda Interoperation SDK

-folder.
+A client-layer library is defined in the sdks/corda folder.
 This contains functions for Corda based client applications to exercise interoperation capabilities via relays and also several utility/helper functions.
 The Corda Client tool, which we will use later, depends on this library.

 To build the library, do the following: